 Wish request form

 The Ambulance Wish Western Australia initiative is based on a Dutch model – Stichting Ambulance Wens – aimed at alleviating pain by giving hope.
-It is a programme which serves as a form of supplemental care for immobile, terminal patients and utilises volunteer clinicians’ skills and expertise to fulfil the wishes of seriously ill West Australians, giving them hope in their darkest days.
-Compassion is at the heart of this voluntary organisation and the act of fulfilling wishes are completely free to the patient or their family.
-The volunteer team eases the suffering of the sick, injured or terminally ill by allowing them to experience joyous family occasions, visit family & friends, meaningful places, or do simple everyday activities that otherwise would be out of reach.
+It is a programme which serves as a form of supplemental care for immobile, terminal people and utilises volunteer clinicians’ skills and expertise to fulfil the wishes of seriously ill West Australians, giving them hope in their darkest days.
+Compassion is at the heart of this voluntary organisation and the act of fulfilling wishes are completely free to the individual and their family.
+The volunteer team eases the suffering of the sick, injured or terminally ill by allowing them to experience joyous family occasions; visit family & friends; meaningful places; or do simple everyday activities that otherwise would be out of reach.

-Reflecting on what becomes important to patients at the end of their life, do we miss the opportunities to address the things that really matter in the end?
-Asking patients receiving end-of-life care “if there was one wish they’d like to have fulfilled, what would it be?”
-The responses are most often incredibly simple requests – including eating passionfruit ice cream, to visit their new grandchild, see their daughter get married or just to say goodbye, rather than wishing for better health, a big house or to win the lottery.
-The fulfilled wish often becomes their most treasured memory until the day they die and the gifted Ambulance Wish mascot every patient receives often becomes a treasured family memento.
+Reflecting on what becomes important to people at the end of their life, do we miss the opportunities to address the things that really matter in the end?
+Asking those receiving end-of-life care “if there was one wish you’d like to have fulfilled, what would it be?”
+The responses are most often incredibly simple requests – including eating passionfruit ice cream; to visit their new grandchild; see their daughter get married or just to say goodbye, rather than wishing for better health; a big house; or to win the lottery.
+The fulfilled wish often becomes their most treasured memory until the day they die and the gifted Ambulance Wish mascot every wish recipient receives often becomes a treasured family memento.

-Facing death is an aspect of medicine that is tough for all those involved, including family, friends, providers, staff, and the patient.
-Small, low cost, low risk acts, such as granting final wishes, have been shown to ease the grieving process for patients, families, and medical staff.
+Facing death is an aspect of medicine that is tough for all those involved, including family, friends, providers, staff, and the person.
+Small, low cost, low risk acts, such as granting final wishes, have been shown to ease the grieving process for individuals, families, and medical staff.
 While the medical profession often turns to facts, science, and evidence before making decisions and taking action, Ambulance Wish Western Australia is based on something else.
-In terms of science, it is difficult to quantify, but it’s more about personalisation and a humanistic approach, simply it’s all about caring and adds a quality of life to their last days.
-For patients, eliciting and customising the wishes honours them by celebrating their lives and dignifying their deaths.
+In terms of science, it is difficult to quantify, but it’s more about personalisation and a humanistic approach.
+Simply, it’s all about caring and adds a quality of life to a person’s last days.
+For individuals, eliciting and customising the wishes honours them by celebrating their lives and dignifying their deaths.
 For families, it creates positive memories and individualised end-of-life care for their loved ones.
 For clinicians, it promotes inter-professional care and humanism in practice, integrating palliative, spiritual and critical care.